 “The Music Hall has been the site of similar premiere events for the Angels & Demons and Inferno movies,” says the author, “and I thought it would be fun to premiere this new musical project in the U.S. as a benefit for my local community.”

-The U.S. launch will be preceded by a world premiere concert featuring the Zagreb Philharmonic Orchestra on October 10, 2020 at Lisinski Hall in Zagreb, Croatia, where the recording of Wild Symphony occurred.
+The U.S. launch will be preceded by a world premiere concert featuring the Zagreb Philharmonic Orchestra and conductor Miran Vaupotic on October 9, 2020 at the Croatian National Theatre in Zagreb, Croatia, where the recording of Wild Symphony occurred.

 “It seems more than fitting to present Dan’s work right where it was captured in the studio,” says Bob Lord, music producer of the project and CEO of PARMA Recordings, which served as the production team for the musical elements of this unique multimedia endeavor.